jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 #### Other Base Model Properties
 The APIE2ETest class also contains a few properties that are not intended to be overridden:

-- `uid` : a unique ID that can be used for payload fields that required a unique value
+- `uid` : a unique ID that can be used for req_data fields that require a unique value

 #### Overriding Base Model Methods ####
 There are methods that will assist you when you need to dynamically format API request data.
-These are typically used when you need to add payload data that is dependent on a previous API response.
+These are typically used when you need to add request data that is dependent on a previous API response.
 The following methods may
 overridden:

 - `pre_get()` : Runs before the GET request is made.